While you’re away

 Returning to Australia

 We provide advice on reducing your risk of experiencing problems when heading home to Australia.
-This includes information on customs and quarantine, and where you can find more information.
+This includes information on customs and biosecurity, and where you can find more information.

 See our general advice on returning to Australia.